smapsekar/crux-display/README.md

 Known Limitations or Issues: (Acknowledge any current limitations or potential issues that users should be aware of.)
 Future Enhancements:

-(List potential features or improvements planned for future iterations of the project.)
-I'm ready to assist with further refinements as you provide more specifics about the project's implementation and features.

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts